You are currently viewing Guidelines in Preparing A Realistic Medical Training Experience (Interview with dr Sarit Hadar Shaharoor)

 We have found that simulation-based resuscitation training, for example, is an excellent active-learning tool.”

 How is the realistic, hands-on training method different from your past training experience?
-Do you feel that realistic medical training solutions are contributing to improving the skills of medical teams?
+Do you feel that hyper realistic medical training solutions are contributing to improving the skills of medical teams?

 Sarit: “In these simulations, the medical team copes with realistic situations created within a physical space which replicates a real-life environment.